echavemann/tree-racing/race2/README.md

 This means that every time a split is selected, you must randomly choose between the top k, if splitter is set to random.

-For hyperparameter tuning, you can use any method that you desire, though we will be restricting total runtime on the validation set to 10 minutes.
+For hyperparameter tuning, you can use any method that you desire, though we will be restricting total runtime on the validation set to 10 minutes (note this is an upper bound, not a reccomended target rutime).
 Any optimization target is allowed.
 Ensure your configs are trained FROM SCRATCH.

 Non-Naive optimization systems will not be considered - optimization code must be dataset agnostic in all ways.